Hotel California (Tyga album)

 Hotel California is the third studio album by American rapper Tyga.
 It was released on April 9, 2013, by Cash Money Records, Republic Records and Young Money Entertainment.
 The album features guest appearances from Lil Wayne, 2 Chainz, The Game, Jadakiss, while the production on the album was handled by DJ Mustard, Detail, Cool & Dre, David D.A.
 Doman, Mars of 1500 or Nothin', The Olympicks, SAP and Ryan Hunt, among others.

-Hotel California was supported by three singles: "Dope" featuring Rick Ross, "For the Road" featuring Chris Brown, and "Show You" featuring Future; while serving as the promotional single was "Molly" featuring Cedric Gervais, Wiz Khalifa and Mally Mall.
+Hotel California was supported by three singles: "Dope" (featuring Rick Ross), "For the Road" (featuring Chris Brown), and "Show You" (featuring Future), as well as promotional single "Molly" (featuring Cedric Gervais, Wiz Khalifa and Mally Mall).

-The album was met with mixed reviews from music critics.
+The album was met with mixed to negative reviews from music critics.
 Commercially, it debuted at number seven on the US Billboard 200, with first-week sales of 54,000 copies in the United States.
 It was later certified gold by the Recording Industry Association of America (RIAA) in March 2020.